PAIDiPaidThis.com

 • A timing belt is a scheduled replacement at a set mileage or age, not a wait-until-it-breaks job.

-• The belt is cheap; the cost is the hours of labour to reach and replace it.
+• The belt itself is cheap; the cost is almost entirely the hours of labour needed to reach and replace it.

-• Replacing the water pump at the same time is usually worthwhile while the engine is open.
+• Replacing the water pump, tensioner and idler pulleys at the same time is usually worthwhile while the engine is already open.

-• Main dealers can charge roughly double an independent for the same cambelt change.
+• Main dealers can charge roughly double an independent for the same cambelt change on the same car.

-• A snapped belt on an interference engine can cause damage costing far more than the belt job.
+• A snapped belt on an interference engine can cause damage costing far more than the belt job itself, so this is not a job worth delaying.

 What people actually paid